Last updated March 5th, 2022.

 Efficient market hypothesis is more applicable to publicly traded companies on the New York Stock Exchange.
 Large financial institutions, along with their highly paid analysts and complex algorithms, will immediately buy a stock when it becomes a bargain.

-They’ll also do it faster than you or I ever could.
-Hedge funds and other institutional investors can make the determination and follow-up with a trade in under one second.
+They’ll also do it faster than a personal investor ever could.
+In a small fraction of a second, hedge funds and other institutional firms can make a decision and execute a trade.

 As a result, any asset mathematically proven to be undervalued doesn’t stay that way for long.
-Wall Street jumps on these split-second opportunities before smaller investors even know they exist.
+Wall Street jumps on these split-second opportunities before smaller investors are even aware they exist.

-You’re looking at Google Finance and waiting for the page on your online brokerage account to load.
-Meanwhile, hedge funds in New York and Hong Kong are running algorithms and making dozens of trades per second.
+Imagine this: you’re looking at Google Finance and waiting for the page on your online brokerage account to load.
+Meanwhile, hedge funds in New York and Hong Kong are running algorithms and making hundreds of trades per second.

-How about places that are not yet overrun with large investors?
-High-growth frontier markets offer surprisingly equal playing fields in a world where it usually takes billions of dollars to buy an advantage.
+Emerging and frontier market economies offer surprisingly equal playing fields in a world where it usually takes billions of dollars to buy an advantage.

 Goldman Sachs and Blackstone don’t have offices in Cambodia.
-Vietnam has several hundred listed companies with little or no analyst coverage.
-Wall Street isn’t out looking for real estate in the suburbs of Manila.
+Vietnam’s stock exchange hosts several hundred listed companies with little or no analyst coverage.
+And Wall Street isn’t out looking for real estate in the suburbs of Manila.

-Major stock exchanges don’t have any “hidden gems” or “secrets”.
-Places like Kazakhstan and Mongolia have plenty though.
+Unfortunately, the world’s largest stock exchanges are running out of “hidden gems” or “secrets”.
+Frontier markets like the Philippines and Mongolia have plenty though.

-The only caveat is that you must put forth greater effort in order to invest in frontier markets.
-Google Finance cannot help you in frontier market economies, so you might have to discover deals on your own.
+Google Finance can’t help you in frontier market economies, so you might have to discover deals on your own.
 It’s a steep learning curve although the results can prove highly rewarding.

 You can beat the market.
 However, the only way is to invest in countries where you still have a competitive advantage.

-To summarize: the best places to invest on the planet are often where hardly anybody else is looking.
+In summary, the best places to invest are oftentimes in foreign markets where barely anyone else is looking.

 Skip the Next Western Recession